stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

 The `<revhistory>` element describes the historic changes to the database.

-The `<organisations>` element contains a mapping between keywords and organization names and is used to ensure, that only registered organization are used and therefore prevents the same organization name to be spelled in multiple ways.
+The `<organisations>` element contains a mapping between keywords and organisation names and is used to ensure, that only registered organisation are used and therefore prevents the same organisation name to be spelled in multiple ways.

 Service taxonomy
 ----------------

-The services taxonomy describes how the standards and profiles are organized and is based on the taxonomy described in the C3 taxonomy.
+The services taxonomy describes how the standards and profiles are organised and is a subset of the C3 taxonomy.

 The service taxonomy is a hierarchical structure, consisting of `<node>` elements as described